MS and slow communications

 The point of it all is to focus on Nature and its' sights, sounds, tastes and smells, not on bowel habits and bladder control.
 And remember, the reason someone else runs the show in your walking group is really to put you to the side, where the pressure to perform is off.
 The camping experience is for everyone and evening campfire conversation shouldn't center on how well you've managed your symptoms or how dam brave you are after your day-long three mile hike.
 Let's cook marshmallows, shake hands with the unemployed and get a long, comfortable sleep.

 Much of this change in scale we discuss is an unamerican change in tempo.
 We are not rushing to finish our four-mile day any more than it made sense ten years ago to rush through twenty four.The chance of being out for a week is small, if real.
 An overnight, perhaps.
 Anything else might be unreasonable for those who go with you.This can be taken to extremes, so beware.
 You must decide that, if you are fairly ambulatory and might otherwise manage a real walk, a burger done on the barbecue followed by a night on the chaise lounge next to the pool does not a backpack make.
 I only say this because I have done this many times when unable to do more and find it a very pleasant 'camping' experience.
-A little disquieting to the relatives, though.
+A little disquieting to the relatives, though, who wake to find me in my sleeping bag on a chaise lounge by the pool out back.